 Developer of NetWorks - mathematical optimisation software for mobile and cellular networks - and JOSTLE - parallel graph partitioning software.

-- Plays in a number of bands & projects and has appeared at festival & clubs in Europe and across Britain, at venues as diverse as St Chartier Festival, France and the Purcell Room, South Bank Centre, London.
+- Plays pipes, flute, saxophone & whistles in a number of bands & projects and has appeared at festival & clubs in Europe and across Britain, at various venues including St Chartier Festival, France; TFF Rudolstadt, Germany; St Martin-in-the-Fields, Trafalgar Square; and the Purcell Room, South Bank Centre, London.

 - In both a personal and professional capacity, webmaster at a number of sites: